Vuelta a Andalucia

 Day 5: Sunday February 20.
 Huesa (Jaén) - Chiclana de Segura (Jaén), 168 kms.

-This was the launch a UCI 2.1-level women's race, Ruta del Sol Vuelta Andalucía Elite Women, set to be held from April 29 to May 1 in 2022.
-The race will venture throughout the provinces of Malaga, Cadiz and Granada, with a total route of 350 kilometres spread across three days of racing.
+2022 saw the launch of a UCI 2.1-level women's race, Ruta del Sol Vuelta Andalucía Elite Women, held from April 29 to May 1 in 2022.
+The race route was through the provinces of Malaga, Cadiz and Granada, with a total distance of 350 kilometres in three day stages.

 2021 Race - 18 and 22 May - 67 edition